-- many of which will apply at the time the sites come forward, including the national introduction of the Future Homes Standard, expected in 2025. - 3.17 The council will seek to maximise affordable and sustainable housing options within these constraints and whilst ensuring that the schemes remain deliverable.
-In procuring a partner for Parklands phase 1, a phase of the process asked developers to submit scenario tests showing the cost impacts of increasing provision in relation to key criteria, which enabled the council to make an informed decision about the final requirements.
-A similar route could be followed in this case. - 3.18 Increased affordable provision and tenure mix can further be encouraged through the partnership approach suggested in paragraph 3.12 above, particularly if consortia include Registered Providers of Affordable Housing (RPs), who have access to capital borrowing and national grants. - 3.19 It remains likely that the inclusion of any affordable housing or sustainability enhancements will rely on significant public subsidy.
-However national grants for affordable housing can only be confirmed after a developer has been appointed and planning consent secured, a relatively late stage of the process. - 3.20 To provide some upfront certainty of funding, it is proposed that £693,493 of council funds be made available through the procurement process, with potential developers required to demonstrate how this will be used to enhance affordable housing provision and/or the sustainability of the development.
-This funding is sourced from the council's capital programme KAH201 and is the remaining money received through the transfer of the council's affordable housing stock to Alliance Homes in 2006. - 3.21 As above, the council has applied for Brownfield Land Release funding of just over £1m to support the Walliscote Place scheme.
-If successful, this would boost the overall viability of the developments and assist in releasing other monies for affordable housing and other provisions.
+- Allowing deferral of land payments to NSC although this is likely to be of limited benefit in this instance, as the land payments are unlikely to be significant. - 3.17 Sustainability measures required through existing planning policies include a minimum 15% renewable energy and the promotion of active travel.
+It is likely that these measures will be strengthened in future iterations of national and local policies, many of which will apply at the time the sites come forward, including the national introduction of the Future Homes Standard, expected in 2025. - 3.18 It remains likely that the inclusion of any affordable housing or sustainability enhancements will rely on significant public subsidy.
+However national grants for affordable housing can only be confirmed after a developer has been appointed and planning consent secured, a relatively late stage of the process. - 3.19 To provide some upfront certainty of funding, it is proposed that £693,493 of council funds be made available through the procurement process, with potential developers required to demonstrate how this will be used to enhance affordable housing provision and/or the sustainability of the development.
+This funding is sourced from the council's capital programme KAH201 and is the remaining money received through the transfer of the council's affordable housing stock to Alliance Homes in 2006. - 3.20 The council receives support for the delivery of affordable housing through S106 contributions.
+Officers will monitor the funding that is being received through this route and where appropriate will recommend adding it to the grant available to developers, subject to normal governance and decision-making requirements.